Abdullah05-js/TEKNOLOJ-_TRANSFER-OF-S-/README.md

 4. Run the application:
     ```sh
-    npm start
+    npm run dev
     ```

 ## Usage

-After installing the application, you can start using it by running the `npm start` command.
+After installing the application, you can start using it by running the `npm run dev` command.
 The application will open in a new window.
 Navigate through the menus and options to explore its features.

 ## Contributing